 [deu] Bratislavsku and Kosicku (Kosice) regions.
-5,410 in Slovakia (2001 census).
-L2 users: 1,190,000 in Slovakia (European Commission 2012).
+1,195,190 in Slovakia, all users.
+L1 users: 5,190 (2013 UNSD).
+L2 users: 1,190,000 (European Commission 2012).
 Status: 5 (Dispersed).
+Alternate Names: Deutsch, Nemec.
 Classification: Indo-European, Germanic, West, High German, German, Middle German, East Middle German.
 Comments: Non-indigenous.
 Christian.

 [slk] Bratislava area; western uplands.
-4,750,000 in Slovakia (European Commission 2012).
-Population total all countries: 5,187,740.
+L1 users: 4,750,000 (European Commission 2012).
+Total users in all countries: 6,839,000 (as L1: 5,149,000; as L2: 1,690,000).
 Status: 1 (National).
 Statutory national language (1992, Constitution, Art 6(1)).
-Alternate Names: Slovakian, Slovencina Dialects: None known.
+Alternate Names: Slovakian.
+Autonym: Slovenský Jazyk, Slovenčina.
+Dialects: None known.
 Slovaks in western and central parts of the speech community can understand Czech [ces].
-Classification: Indo-European, Balto-Slavic, Slavic, West, Czech-Slovak Comments: Christian.
+Classification: Indo-European, Balto-Slavic, Slavic, West, Czech-Slovak.
+Comments: Christian.

 Slovakian Sign Language

 [svk] Scattered.
-15,000 (2014 EUD).
+L1 users: 15,000 (2014 EUD).
 27,000 (2014 IMB).
 Status: 5 (Developing).
-Alternate Names: Slovak Republic Sign Language, Slovak Sign Language, Slovník Posunkovej Reci Dialects: None known.
+Alternate Names: Slovak Republic Sign Language, Slovak Sign Language, Slovník Posunkovej Reči.
+Dialects: None known.
 Lexical similarity: approximately 50% with Czech Sign Language [cse] (Bickford 2005).
 Classification: Sign language.
 Comments: Fingerspelling system similar to French Sign Language [fsl].
 44 sign language interpreters (2014 EUD).
 Courses for hearing people.
 Christian.